Frequently Asked Questions

 • Appreciation: Expressing genuine gratitude

-• Repair Attempt: Trying to fix what went wrong
+• Repair Attempts: Trying to fix what went wrong

 • Active Listening: Demonstrating genuine engagement